regginator/LuaEncode/README.md

 ___

-## Custom Roblox Lua DataType Coverage
+## Custom Roblox DataType Coverage

 *(See [AllRobloxTypes.server.lua](tests/RobloxTests/AllRobloxTypes.server.lua) for example input and (the current expected) output of ALL Roblox DataTypes.)*